 In 2008, Qstream set out to revolutionize the way that organizations empower their employees through personalized learning.
+That has been and always will be our vision.
 Backed by science and developed at Harvard Medical School, our solution uses spaced repetition, the testing effect and scenario-based learning that are proven to increase learner engagement, promote superior knowledge retention and improve proficiency.

 Over a decade later, we’re helping hundreds of customers, including some of the world’s largest corporations and biggest brands in critical industries, successfully train and develop their workforces.
 90%+ engagement, 170% increase in knowledge retention and up to a 35% increase in proficiency.
 The company broadened from its original strength in sales coaching into broader corporate learning, and we are continuously exploring new ways to apply our technology to improve how people perform in the work they do every day.
 Qstream is a staple in the workplace technology ecosystem for many organizations.